ugurkoysuren/ugurkoysuren.com/content/_index.md

 ### hello.

 Ugur, here.
-I blog about programming, travelling, cars and keep a digital diary.
+I blog about programming, travelling and keep a digital diary.
+As you can see from my grammer mistakes, I try to keep LLM's out of my digital diary ;)

 ### contact me.

-📧 ugurkoysuren@gmail.com
+📧 ugurkoysuren [at] gmail.com